When you decide to start a website, one of the first important decisions you’ll make relates to which web hosting service you’ll go for.

 Domain hosting is a service in which a company hosts your website’s domain name, such as “www.diggitymarketing.com.”, but not the contents of the website.

-By contrast and, as we’ve covered, web hosting is a service in which a company hosts your website’s data and contents.
+By contrast and, as we’ve covered, web hosting is a service in which a hosting company hosts your website’s data and contents.
 This is the key difference between the two.

-Think of your website hosting as your house and all of its contents.
+Think of your website hosting account as your house and all of its contents.
 Your domain name is your home address.
 This information is needed in order for people to know how to find you.

-It is the job of the web host, not the domain host, to ensure that the structural components that keep your house standing, and all of the possessions inside of it, are safe and secure.
+It is the job of the website host, not the domain host, to ensure that the structural components that keep your house standing, and all of the possessions inside of it, are safe and secure.

-Domain hosts use records from a Domain Name System (DNS) to connect your domain name to the web hosting provider that is handling your website.
+Domain hosts use records from a Domain Name System (DNS) to connect your domain name to the hosting provider that is handling your website.

 This diagram demonstrates the process a little more clearly.